 Here is how we do it (I always make two breads – but the recipe is for one)

-The bread is very easy to make.
-It takes a maximum 15 minutes to make the bough.
-And while it bakes you can take a shower, do the dish washing or kiss your partner.
+Our bread is deliberately simple.
+The dough takes a maximum of 15 minutes to mix.
+While it rises and bakes, you can take a shower, do the dishes or kiss your partner.

-The bread is super good.
-And gets better the following days.
-On day 3 (if it lasts so long) its excellent for toasts.
-Or if you cut the left over in cubes and fry in a good olive oil you hav the best croutons for your gazpacho
+The bread itself is really good.
+It actually gets better over the next couple of days.
+On day three (if it lasts that long) it makes excellent toast.
+If you cut the leftovers into cubes and fry them in good olive oil, you get the best croutons for your gazpacho or salads.

-Enjoy the fun and send me a photo of your own homemade wonders.
+Enjoy the fun – and if you bake your own version of Tings bread, send me a photo of your homemade wonder.

 Thomas